Bhavik-punmiya/Bhavik-punmiya/README.md

 ###

-<h6 align="left">Hey I am Bhavik Punmiya and, I am a Second year CSE student <br><br>⛓️ As a passionate full-stack blockchain developer 💻, I'm dedicated to continuously learning and applying my knowledge to projects<br><br>🌱 Currently, I'm on an exciting journey into the world of Machine Learning.
+Hey I am Bhavik Punmiya and, I am a Second year CSE student <br><br>⛓️ As a passionate full-stack blockchain developer 💻, I'm dedicated to continuously learning and applying my knowledge to projects<br><br>🌱 Currently, I'm on an exciting journey into the world of Machine Learning.
 Exploring data-driven solutions and predictive models has opened up a new realm of possibilities for me, and I'm eager to apply ML concepts to my blockchain projects.<br><br>🚀 I'm always on the lookout for interesting collaborations and open-source contributions within the blockchain and ML communities.
 If you have a project or idea you'd like to discuss, feel free to reach out!
-Let's build the future together.</h6>
+Let's build the future together.

 ###